Trees & Sidewalks Program

 Notices of Violation

-If you have already received a Notice of Violation (NOV) from the Department of Transportation (DOT), the extent of the sidewalk repair required to lift your Notice of Violation may be beyond the scope of the program.
-If you would like to hire a contractor and perform the work yourself, please request a free Sidewalk Consultation for design recommendations from Parks.
+If you have already received a Notice of Violation (NOV) from the Department of Transportation (DOT), the extent of the sidewalk repair required to lift your Notice of Violation may be beyond the scope of the program, which will only address damage caused by the roots of a City tree.
+If you would like to hire a private contractor to perform the work, you may request a free Sidewalk Consultation for design recommendations from Parks.

 Understanding your Evaluation